Lubna of Córdoba

-Lubna of Córdoba (Lubna Al-Qortobia, لبنى القرطبية) was an Andalusian intellectual, mathematician and poet of the second half of the 10th century known for the quality of her writing and her excellence in the sciences.
+Lubna of Córdoba (Lubna Al-Qurṭubiyya, لبنى القرطبية) was an Andalusian intellectual, mathematician and poet of the second half of the 10th century known for the quality of her writing and her excellence in the sciences.
 Lubna was born into slavery and raised within the Madīnat al-Zahrā palace.
 She then pursued a career within the palace as part of Al-Hakam II's team of copyists.

 Early life

-Little to no information is known about Lubna’s upbringing.
+Little to no information is known about Lubna's upbringing.
 Most accounts available are historian and scholar speculations based on facts about women in a similar position during the 11th century in Al-Andalus.

 Lubna was born within the Madīnat al-Zahrā, under the rule of the caliph Abd al-Rahman III, which began in 929.
 During his reign the number of enslaved people in Córdoba increased.
 Lubna was enslaved from birth.

 José Miguel Puerta Vílchez of the University of Granada, claims that Lubna's father was caliph Abd al-Rahman III, which would make her one of his sixteen daughters.
 Although records show the names of his 11 sons, the names of his daughters remain unwritten, except for daughters Hind and Wallada.
 The children of the caliph were typically raised by their enslaved mothers within the royal harem.
 One example is Al-Hakam II, Abd al-Rahman III's son and heir to the throne, who was born to Marjan, raised within the palace harem, and went on to work alongside Lubna in the library.

 Lubna is thought to have had a good education available throughout her life in order to later become an intellectual and a scholar of the caliph's court.
 Additionally, there were religious motivations which made the practice of educating, freeing, and employing enslaved people more common under Muslim rule.